SWP-Team-46/Traffic-Proccessor/docs/customer-handover.md

 - TProc uses **Scapy** for packet capture – this may require elevated privileges (`CAP_NET_RAW`) in production environments.
 - The system is designed for **moderate** network loads; for high‑throughput environments, consider scaling resources (CPU/memory) allocated to containers.
+- The Makefile utilite is set to work in bash and wouldn't work in Powershell.
+On Windows, consider running commands through git-bash.

 ### 5.3 Monitoring